Ruby Bassett1,2,3

 b.
 30 October 1809, d.
 30 April 1862

 Rev. Jonathan Marcus Snow was born on 30 October 1809 in Montpelier, Caledonia County, Vermont, now Washington County.
-His birth certificate confirms that he was the 11th child.1,4,5 He was the son of Jonathan Snow and Lydia Hammett.4 Rev. Jonathan Marcus Snow married Hannah Vincent, daughter of Thomas Vincent and Betsy Burgess, on 2 June 1833 in Plainfield, Washington County, Vermont.6,5 Rev. Jonathan Marcus Snow died on 30 April 1862 in Chicago, Cook County, Illinois, at age 52.1,5
+His birth certificate confirms that he was the 11th child.4,1,5 He was the son of Jonathan Snow and Lydia Hammett.4 Rev. Jonathan Marcus Snow married Hannah Vincent, daughter of Thomas Vincent and Betsy Burgess, on 2 June 1833 in Plainfield, Washington County, Vermont.6,5 Rev. Jonathan Marcus Snow died on 30 April 1862 in Chicago, Cook County, Illinois, at age 52.1,5,7 He was buried in Rosehill Cemetery, Chicago, Cook County, Illinois.8

 He and Hannah Vincent appeared on the 1850 Federal census of Mineral Point, Iowa County, Wisconsin, enumerated 22 July 1850 Jonathan was enumerated as James and was listed as Methodist Clergyman.
-Their children Mary Elizabeth, Sarah Jane, Narcissa F., Frances Adelaide, Avis Gertrude and George Vincent were listed as living with them.7 Rev. Jonathan Marcus Snow and Hannah Vincent appeared on the 1860 Federal census of South Chicago, Cook County, Illinois, enumerated 25 July 1860.
-Their children Mary Elizabeth, Sarah Jane, Frances Adelaide, Avis Gertrude, Harriet Iamba and Martha Eleanor were listed as living with them.8
+Their children Mary Elizabeth, Sarah Jane, Narcissa F., Avis Gertrude, Frances Adelaide and George Vincent were listed as living with them.9 Rev. Jonathan Marcus Snow and Hannah Vincent appeared on the 1860 Federal census of South Chicago, Cook County, Illinois, enumerated 25 July 1860.
+Their children Mary Elizabeth, Sarah Jane, Frances Adelaide, Avis Gertrude, Harriet Iamba and Martha Eleanor were listed as living with them.10

 From the book "Thirty Years in the Itinerancy, by Rev. W.G.
 Miller D.D.I.L.